crane-cloud/documentation/cranecloud/docs/index.md

 - Auto scaling and replication
 - Database provisioning

-Visit <https://cranecloud.io/> today to get started.
+Visit <a href="https://cranecloud.io/" target="_blank" rel="noopener noreferrer">https://cranecloud.io/</a> today to get started.

 ## Blog

-- A link to a collection of all Crane Cloud Medium Articles [here.](https://medium.com/cranecloud/)
+- A link to a collection of all Crane Cloud Medium Articles <a href="https://medium.com/cranecloud/" target="_blank" rel="noopener noreferrer">here.</a>